 Provides an introduction to programming fundamentals using the Swift language from Apple.
 Students will get practical experience with the tools and concepts needed to build mobile IOS applications.

-CS 1093 3 CR (3 LEC) COMPUTER AND INFORMATION SCIENCE CONCEPTS
+CS 1093 3 CR (3 LEC) FALL, SPRING COMPUTER SCIENCE CONCEPTS

-An overview to computer and information science disciplines introducing the student to logic concepts, computational thinking and problem solving.
-Provides each student with the concepts used in today's digital world for business and personal applications.
+An overview of the computer science discipline introducing the student to logic concepts, computational thinking, and problem solving.